RafaelAndradeDS/RafaelAndradeDS/README.md

 - [Bayesian Methods for Machine Learning (with honors)](https://www.coursera.org/account/accomplishments/certificate/5R62SGB3G6GF) @ Coursera
 - [Hadoop.
 System for processing large amounts of data](https://stepik.org/cert/166893) @ Stepik

-## 📫 Como me encontrar
+## 📫 How to Reach Me
 - **LinkedIn**: [José Rafael de Andrade Neto](https://www.linkedin.com/in/josé-rafael-de-andrade-neto)
 - **E-mail**: rafael.andrade.neto@gmail.com

-### 🌱 **Objetivos Futuros**
+### 🌱 **Future Goals**
-- Aprofundar meu conhecimento em Ciência de Dados, com foco em Big Data, Cloud Computing e Machine Learning avançado.
+- Deepen my knowledge in Data Science, focusing on Big Data, Cloud Computing, and advanced Machine Learning.
-- Contribuir para projetos open-source e colaborar com uma comunidade global de profissionais de tecnologia, visando o desenvolvimento contínuo da área.
+- Contribute to open-source projects and collaborate with a global community of technology professionals, aiming for continuous development in the field.

-> “A ciência de dados é a ponte entre a tecnologia e o futuro.” 🚀
+> “Data science is the bridge between technology and the future.” 🚀